-Students who wish to participate in both ACT 1 (July 31-August 4) and ACT 2 (August 7-11) of the production should register for both weeks of the Summer Musical Theatre Workshop.
+Students who wish to participate in both ACT 1 (July 27-31) and ACT 2 (August 3-7) of the production should register for both weeks of the Summer Musical Theatre Workshop.

-Students in this one-week workshop will journey through the first half of our story, based on the hit musical, SEUSSICAL, by Lynn Ahrens and Stephen Flaherty.
+Students in this one-week workshop will journey through the first half of our story, based on the musical, YOU’RE A GOOD MAN, CHARLIE BROWN.

-Students in this one-week workshop will journey through the second half of our story, based on the hit musical, SEUSSICAL, by Lynn Ahrens and Stephen Flaherty.
+Students in this one-week workshop will journey through the second half of our story, based on the musical, YOU’RE A GOOD MAN, CHARLIE BROWN.

 Our Musical Theatre Workshop was born out of the idea that children benefit from a safe place to express their inner-most feelings and learn about themselves in a healthy and fun manner.
 With the demands of school and the contemporary lure of media and technology, our workshop provides a pause, a break from the quick pace for an immersion into the culture of camaraderie and acceptance.
 This acceptance extends from self-acceptance to the acceptance of others.
 Cathedral Park Performing Arts Collective believes that promoting understanding and compassion through the act of collaboration builds a stronger and more resilient child.
 This prepares them to take on the inevitable challenges that come with “growing up”.